IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/resource-descriptor.md

 # Introduction

-This document describes the descriptors that are used by the Agile Lifecycle Manager (ALM).
-ALM needs to have descriptions of the building blocks of applications that it is going to manage.
+This document describes the descriptors that are used by the Telco Network Cloud Orchestration (TNCO).
+TNCO needs to have descriptions of the building blocks of applications that it is going to manage.
 The basic building blocks are described in resource descriptors.
 Sets of these are composed into assembly descriptors to allow designers to describe a complete application/service that they need LM to manage.

 ## Naming